nikolazztomic-create/nightshift-sleep-guardian-prior-art/README.md

 ### Technical implementation (Android example)
 - Uses Android’s official NotificationListenerService (permission granted by user)
-- Uses AlarmManager + PendingIntent for creating and cancelling alarms
-- Background WorkManager checks 5–10 minutes before each alarm

 - If no qualifying notification in the time window → cancel the PendingIntent

 This disclosure is intentional and permanent prior art under 35 U.S.C. § 102 / EPC Article 54.